Debapriya12345/second-project/README.md

 # 🚀-Deployed-FastAPI-ML-model-on-Azure_AKS-using-Docker-and-Kubernetes-for-scalable-inference

-📌 Deployed a FastAPI-based ML classification model to production using Azure Kubernetes Service (AKS) for scalable inference.
-Containerized the app with Docker and exposed it via Kubernetes services and ingress.
-Focused on model deployment, API development, and cloud-native infrastructure aligned with MLOps best practices.
+📌 Deployed a FastAPI-based ML classification model on Azure Kubernetes Service (AKS) for scalable inference, containerized with Docker, exposed via Kubernetes services and ingress; implemented GitHub Actions for CI to streamline deployment, aligning with MLOps best practices.

 🧠Tech Stack Used